 This filters recipients who have flagged your email as spam in the past.

 I hope this has been a helpful walkthrough for managing hard bounces and maintaining a clean mailing list in NetSuite.
-If you would like to find out more about how NetSuite works, please don’t hesitate to get in touch with our team of experts or view our other ‘NetSuite tips’ guides below.

 Feel free to share this guide with your colleagues or comment below.